Medical Weight loss, Dr. Thais Aliabadi | Top Gynecological Surgeon

 So, if you’re struggling to lose weight and keep it off, it isn’t your fault; your biology deeply influences your weight.
 Excess weight is a chronic condition requiring lifelong management.
 As we age, weight issues can become more progressive and extra weight can return.

 These prescription weight loss medications include appetite suppressants and drugs that increase feelings of fullness or decrease fat absorption.
-They are intended to be used with lifestyle changes, such as a healthier diet and increased physical activity.
+They are intended to be used in conjunction with lifestyle changes, such as adopting a healthier diet and increasing physical activity.

-I have been helping patients lose weight and regain control of their lives with semaglutides medications since 2014 – longer than almost all physicians currently prescribing trending medications like Ozempic.
+I have been helping patients lose weight and regain control of their lives with semaglutide medications since 2014, longer than almost all physicians currently prescribing trending medications like Ozempic.

-It’s important to understand that these medications are not quick fixes; they have potential risks and side effects.
+It is essential to recognize that these medications are not quick fixes; they carry potential risks and side effects.
 Before moving forward with these treatment options, my team and I must determine if prescription weight loss medication is safe and appropriate for you based on your medical history, current medications, current health, and many other factors.

 Semaglutide (Wegovy, Ozempic, Rybelsus)

 Semaglutide was initially approved as a treatment for type 2 diabetes and is prescribed for that use under the names Ozempic and Rybelsus.
-When sold under the brand name Wegovy, semaglutide is approved for weight management.
+When sold under the brand name Wegovy, semaglutide is approved for the treatment of obesity and weight management.

-All three varieties of semaglutide work by imitating an intestinal hormone that stimulates insulin production, lowering your appetite and making you feel full.
-It is administered as a weekly injection and, in tests, patients averaged 15% reduction in body weight.
+All three varieties of semaglutide work by mimicking a hormone that stimulates insulin production, reduces appetite, and promotes a feeling of fullness in the intestines.
+It is administered as a weekly injection and, in tests, patients averaged a 15% reduction in body weight.

 Liraglutide (Saxenda, Victoza)

 Liraglutide is a type 2 diabetes drug that mimics an intestinal hormone that tells your brain you’re full.
-Under the brand name Saxenda, liraglutide is prescribed as a weight loss medication injected daily.
+Under the brand name Saxenda, liraglutide is prescribed as a daily medication for weight loss, administered by injection.

 Many patients see weight loss results within the first month.
-However, if you don’t lose 4% of your weight after 16 weeks of taking Saxenda, you will discontinue it as it is unlikely to work for you.
+However, if you don’t lose 4% of your weight after 16 weeks of taking Saxenda, you should discontinue it, as it is unlikely to be effective for you.

 Tirzepatide (Mounjaro)